 - Difficulties remembering information or making decisions

 If anyone talks about suicide or ending their life, take it seriously.
-Call your local crisis line, the national Kids Help Phone at 1-800-668-6868, or the First Nations and Inuit Hope for Wellness Help Line at 1-855-242-3310.
+Call your local crisis line, the national Kids Help Phone at 1-800-668-6868, or text 686868, there is also the First Nations and Inuit Hope for Wellness Help Line at 1-855-242-3310.
 If you think that someone’s life is in immediate danger, call 911 or go to an emergency department.

 If a teen comes to you with mental health concerns

 Take their concerns seriously.
 It might be easy to dismiss a teenager’s concerns as ‘just hormones’ or ‘just another part of growing up,’ but that isn’t helpful.
 Even if you can’t relate to the problem, you can still express concerns about your teen’s worry or distress.